 Greg is an ex-serviceman, having served in the Australian Regular Army for 8 years during peacetime as an infantry soldier, transport soldier and Non-Commissioned Officer (NCO).
 He served in various capacities and in numerous operational theatres, including as a marksman, paratrooper, radio operator, rifleman, member of the Operation Deployment Force (ODF) and transport operator as well as a short stint as an instructor at the Ingleburn Military Camp.

-After his discharge from the military, Greg moved to Campbelltown with his now wife Simone to start their lives together.
-Greg worked as a truck driver whilst beginning his business studies.
+After his discharge from the military, Greg moved to Campbelltown and worked as a truck driver whilst undertaking his business studies.
+He still resides in the area, having raised his two children, Bailey and Darcy who were both born in Campbelltown Hospital.

-“From the historic church Simone and I were married in, to the wonderful staff at Campbelltown Hospital who cared for our children and Simone – it’s not hard to grasp why our community does, and always will, hold a special place in our hearts.
-We both strongly believe that there is no better place we could have chosen to raise our two boys than in Campbelltown and the Macarthur region.”
+“It’s not hard to grasp why our community does, and always will, hold a special place in my heart.
+There is no better place to raise two boys than in Campbelltown and the Macarthur region.”